hifiberry/hifiberry-os/README.md

 There is a robust update mechanism that will not overwrite the system, but switch between the current and the new version (they run on different partitions).
 This is documented in more detail at [doc/updater.md](doc/updater.md).

+## User interface

+The user interface is based on the [Bang & Olufsen Beocreate project](https://github.com/bang-olufsen/create).

 ## Services

 At the moment, the following services are supported: